 If you have leftover peanuts and chocolate, you can do no better than to make my Popcorn Snack Mix!

 I like to melt my butter and chocolate in the microwave in 30 second bursts.
 Remember that just because it doesn’t look melted, it may well be ready.
 Give it a good mix before giving it more time!
 Use a small saucepan on a low heat if you prefer or don’t have a microwave.

 Just like with my Chocolate Muscovado Cake, I like to serve this cheesecake with something a little tangy like crème fraiche.

 Don’t forget to let me know in the comments if you try making this recipe – I want to know what you think and if you made any substitutions, how did it turn out?

 Still Have Questions?

-Simple – just contact me and I will do my best to help as quickly as I am able.
+Simple!
+Just contact me and I will do my best to help as quickly as I am able.
 Head over to my Contact Me page, any of my social media channels or post a comment at the bottom of this page and I’ll see what I can do.